Srujan16/SocketProgramming/README.md

 5) Leaving a group chat.

 ## Server
-Server is a thread that keeps listening on a port, waiting for incoming client connections.
+Server listens on a port, waiting for incoming client connections.
-A new thread is created for each newly connected client, that keeps listening for incoming messages from clients.
+A new thread is spawned per connection, that keeps listening for incoming messages from the connected client.
 **SocketTimeout of 3000** is set for each socket inputstream read operation.

 ## Data Exchange